anowell/metadash/README.md

 =====

 Create sensu-config.js in the root directory.
-Eventually, this will be a saner config file, but for now it's a regularly js file
+Eventually, this will be a saner config file, but for now it's an exported js object.

     (function(exports){